-Ancillary revenue programs like resident benefits packages have really hit their stride in the property management industry.
-Many property managers get into the industry in the first place because it’s a great way to start building secondary income.
-The work rewards creativity and innovation in terms of revenue streams and value-generating services.
+Ancillary revenue programs like Resident Benefits Packages have really hit their stride in the property management industry.
+We've come a long way from just collecting rent, and today's property managers have realized that creativity and innovation can drive new revenue streams and value-generating services.

 And that’s exactly what ancillary revenue is all about.